dxatscale/sfpower-scratchorg-pool/README.md

 # Prerequisite for ScratchOrg Pooling

-Deploy the following additions to standard object "ScratchOrgInfo" such as a custom fields, validation rule, and workflow to a DevHub as prerequisites to enable the associated scratch org pool commands to work.
+Deploy the following metadata additions to standard object **"ScratchOrgInfo"** which includes custom fields, a validation rule, and a workflow to a DevHub as pre-requisites to enable the associated scratch org pool commands to work.

+**Note:** The sfpower-scratchorg-pool has been created as an Org-Dependent Unlocked Package instead of an Unlocked Package due to the [ScratchOrgInfo Object](https://developer.salesforce.com/docs/atlas.en-us.238.0.object_reference.meta/object_reference/sforce_api_objects_scratchorginfo.htm) being only available in Production or Developer Edition Orgs/Trial Orgs that have DevHub enabled.

 There are multiple options to install the supporting package to your environment

--  Installing the Unlocked package to your DevHub from URL
+-  Installing the Org-Dependent Unlocked Package to your DevHub from URL

        1. Login to your DevHub
        2. Navigate to https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1P000000gOqzQAE to install the **sfpower-scratchorg-pool** unlocked package into your DevHub.
        3. Select **Install for Admin Only**

--  Installing the Unlocked package to your DevHub using CLI
+-  Installing the Org-Dependent Unlocked Package to your DevHub using CLI

-        sfdx force:package:install -p 04t1P000000katQQAQ -u Devhub -r -a package -s AdminsOnly -w 30 04t1P000000katQQAQ
+        sfdx force:package:install -p 04t1P000000katQQAQ -u <Devhub> -r -a package -s AdminsOnly -w 30

 ### Issues with installing third party packages?

-If you need to satisfy any compliance issues, such as installing third party packages are not permitted in production, You can utilize the below mechanisms.
+If you need to satisfy any compliance issues, such as installing third party packages are not permitted in production, you can utilize the below mechanisms.
 Please note that when you do this, any further updates have to be manually synced up

 -  Build an Org Depedendent Unlocked Package in your DevHub and deploy it

         1.  git clone https://github.com/dxatscale/sfpowerscripts
         2.  cd sfpowerscripts/prerequisites/scratchorgpool